 As the Accountable Authority of the Department, the Secretary is responsible under the Public Governance, Performance and Accountability Act 2013 for the preparation and fair presentation of annual financial statements that comply with Australian Accounting Standards and the rules made under that Act.
-The Secretary is also responsible for such internal control as the Secretary determines is necessary to enable the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.
+The Secretary is also responsible for such internal control as the Secretary determines is necessary to enable the preparation and fair presentation of financial statement, whether due to fraud or error.